 Shared Responsibility Program

-A parent of a student providing a home education program to the student and an Alberta funded school authority may agree to share responsibility for the student’s education.
-Two conditions must be met for this to occur:
+A parent and an Alberta funded school authority may agree to share responsibility for the student’s education.
+The following conditions must be met for this to occur:

-School boards or accredited–funded private schools are not required to offer shared responsibility programs.
-The offering of shared responsibility programs is optional.
+School boards and accredited funded private schools are not required to offer shared responsibility programs.

 To connect with Alberta Education's Field Services branches: